Lviv State University of Physical Culture

-Lviv State University of Physical Culture (Львівський державний університет фізичної культури) is a university specializing in sports education and located in Lviv, Ukraine.
+The Lviv State University of Physical Culture (Львівський державний університет фізичної культури) is a university specializing in sports education located in Lviv, Ukraine.

 History

 Lviv State University of Physical Culture was established as a Soviet educational institution specializing in sports education.
 On May 7, 1946 by order of the USSR Council of Ministers in Lviv was established Lviv State Institute of Physical Culture on basis of the existing school (technicum) of Physical Culture as well as sports facilities of the Lviv branch of Spartak sports society that previously belonged to the Polish Sokol gymnastic association.

 The institute was established with an officially declared goal to prepare highly qualified personnel especially for the western regions of the USSR and scientific development of physical education and sports, scientific and methodological assistance to various sports organizations.
 Initially the institute consisted of a teaching faculty, 15 departments, 150 students enrolled.

 In May 1958 institute was given consultative point of correspondence of the Kiev Institute of Physical Culture.
 Actually, it started in LDIFK distance learning, and in 1964 formed a separate department.

 In 1959 the Institute opened a school coaches with two years of training, which lasted until 1964.
 In addition, in 1960 began working evening division.

 In 1969/1970 was opened in LDIFK sports department.
 At that time specialists were trained at three faculties: teaching, sports and correspondence.
 If the 1956 school was 542 students, then in 1974 trained 1,245 people in stationary and 434 extramural students.

 In the 70s years in the institute taught: Victor Chukarin - absolute world champion in 1964, USSR - 1949, 1951, 1955; XV-XVI Olympic Games; Andrievsky Vadim - USSR Champion in Fencing (1946), honored coach of the USSR, Vladimir Safronov - champion of the USSR (1975), silver medalist in gymnastics world Cup (1975) and many other celebrities.